ipmillar/story-points/README.md

-# Story Points - Foundry VTT Module
+🪙 Story Points – Foundry VTT Module

-**Story Points** is a lightweight Foundry VTT module that adds a single interactive coin to the screen.
-This coin represents a shared narrative resource that can be flipped between the **Player** side and the **GM** side to track who currently has narrative control, advantage, or momentum—similar to mechanics seen in systems like *Genesys* or *Star Wars FFG*.
+Story Points is a lightweight Foundry VTT module that adds a draggable window with interactive coins.
+These coins represent a shared narrative resource between the GM and players—perfect for tracking narrative control, advantage, or momentum, inspired by systems like Genesys or Star Wars FFG.

-## Features
+✨ Features

-- Adds a coin icon to the Foundry VTT interface.
-- The coin can be flipped by **either the GM or players**.
-- Clicking the coin:
+    🪙 Add multiple interactive coins to the screen.

-  - Flips it to the other side.
+    🔁 Click to flip each coin between the GM and Player side.

-  - Broadcasts a chat message showing the new side.
+    📣 Chat messages announce who flipped which coin and to what.

-  - Visually updates the coin for all users in real time (no refresh required).
+    👁️ Visual updates in real time for all users (no refresh needed).

-- State is saved per world and shared across all users.
+    🔒 Only the GM can flip coins to the Player side (optional rule).

+    🔊 Flip sound effect for satisfying feedback.

+    🖱️ Draggable floating window to place the tracker wherever you want.

-## Installation
+🛠️ Installation

-1. Download or clone this repository.
+    Download or clone this repository.

-2. Copy the contents to your Foundry VTT `Data/modules/story-points` folder.
+    Copy the contents to your Foundry VTT Data/modules/story-points folder.

-3. Enable the module in your game through *Settings > Manage Modules*.
+    Enable the module from Settings > Manage Modules.

-## Usage
+🎮 Usage

 Once enabled:

-- A small coin icon will appear near the top of the screen.
+    A floating window with 3 coins will appear on screen.

-- Click the coin to flip it between "Player" and "GM" sides.
+    Click a coin to flip it between GM and Player sides.

-- The side is visually represented and stored automatically.
-- Everyone in the game sees the same state.
+    All users see the same state, updated in real time.

+    A chat message logs each flip and who flipped it.

-## Customization
+🎨 Customization

-You can replace the coin face images by editing the files in: modules/story-points/icons/player.png modules/story-points/icons/gm.png
+Want to use your own coin graphics?

+Replace these files:

+modules/story-points/icons/player.png
+modules/story-points/icons/gm.png

-Ensure they are at least 64x64 pixels and transparent for best results.
+✅ Recommended: Transparent PNGs at least 64x64 pixels.
+🔊 Sound Effect

+To customize the flip sound, replace:

+modules/story-points/sounds/flip.ogg

+➕ Adding More Coins

+Want more than 3 coins?
+It’s easy!

+    Open the module’s story-points.js file.

+    Locate the coinStates object near the top:

+let coinStates = {
+  coin1: "gm",
+  coin2: "gm",
+  coin3: "gm"
+};

+Add more coins by following the same format:

+    let coinStates = {
+      coin1: "gm",
+      coin2: "gm",
+      coin3: "gm",
+      coin4: "gm",  // Add as many as you want
+      coin5: "gm"
+    };

+Each coin will appear in the floating window automatically and behave the same way.

+✅ You can rename the coin IDs (e.g., destiny1, threatToken, etc.)—they’ll still sync and work just fine.

-## Compatibility
+✅ Compatibility

-- Built and tested for Foundry VTT v11+.
+    Compatible with Foundry VTT v10–v13.

-- Requires the [socketlib](https://foundryvtt.com/packages/socketlib) module to function properly.
+    Does not require SocketLib or any dependencies.

-## Credit
+🙌 Credit

-Created by ipmillar
+Created by @ipmillar
-KoFi: ipmillar - If you wanna buy me a drink
+Ko-fi: ipmillar — If you’d like to toss a coin to your dev 🎵